Mistake35/Cedar-Django/README.md

 `python3 manage.py runserver IP-HERE:80`

 # Troubleshooting time!
-Q: "HELP I'M GETTING A BAD REQUEST (400) ERROR!"
+Q: "HELP, I'M GETTING A BAD REQUEST (400) ERROR!"
-A: Add your public IP to the ALLOWED_HOSTS bit in settings.py along with your domain that you'll be using.
+A: Add your public IP to the `ALLOWED_HOSTS` bit in settings.py along with your domain that you'll be using.

 Q: "django.db.utils.OperationalError: no such table: ban_usersban"
 A: You forgot to migrate and make the database.

-Q: "Why is the page white with no color or style at all?"
+Q: "Why is the page white, with no color or style at all?"
 A: You need to collect the static files as mentioned prior.

 Q: "KeyError: HTTP_CF_CONNECTING_IP"
 A: Cloudflare is needed for this shit to work properly.

 You may have to do some additional troubleshooting, and that's the joy of web-hosting.
 Fixing problems yourself is a great way to learn how this shit works.

 # Yet even more steps